ThomasByr/Phoenyx/helpme.md

             keyboard key identifier
         action : python function
             new action
-        behaviour : str, (optional)
+        behavior : str, (optional)
-            key behaviour (if not specified, will keep previous) PRESSED | RELEASED | HOLD
+            key behavior (if not specified, will keep previous) PRESSED | RELEASED | HOLD
             defaults to None
     """